natcap/invest.users-guide/source/ndr.rst

 2.  **Land use/land cover** (required).
 A GIS raster dataset, with an integer LULC code for each pixel.
 The LULC code should be an integer.

+3.  **Nutrient runoff proxy** (required).
+A GIS raster dataset representing the spatial variability in runoff potential, i.e. the capacity to transport nutrient downstream.
+This raster can be defined as a quickflow index (e.g. from the InVEST seasonal water yield model) or simply as annual precipitation.
+The raster is normalized (by dividing by its average value) to compute the runoff potential index (RPI, see Eq.
+1).

-3.  **Watersheds** (required).
+4.  **Watersheds** (required).
 A shapefile of polygons.
 This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
 See the Working with the DEM section for information on creating watersheds.

-4.  **Biophysical Table** (required).
+5.  **Biophysical Table** (required).
 A .csv table of land use/land cover (LULC) classes, containing data on water quality coefficients used in this tool.
 These data are attributes of each LULC class rather than attributes of individual cells in the raster map.
 Each row in the table is an LULC class while each column contains a different attribute of each land use/land cover class.
 The columns must be named as:

   * *lucode* (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.), must match the LULC raster above.
   * *LULC_desc*: Descriptive name of land use/land cover class (optional)